Skip to Main Content

 By far, darker colors tend to be your best choice.
 Darker tones are not only viewed as being more professional (especially for women) but engender a healthier and slimmer persona:

-Black: stirs a sense of both creativity and protection, as well as power, seductive, authority, and nimbleness.
+Black: stirs a sense of creativity and protection, as well as power, seduction, authority, and nimbleness.

-Navy: evokes a feeling of trustworthiness, integrity, caring, credible, conservative, orderly, calm, and loyal.
+Navy: evokes a feeling of trustworthiness, integrity, caring, credibility, conservativeness, orderliness, calm, and loyalty.

 Dark Brown: practical, solid, reassuring, reliable/dependable, friendly, stable, wholesome, and genuine.